jordymac/placeos-site/content/_index.md

       **Occupancy-based energy**: Align energy use in spaces with actual occupancy to reduce HVAC & lighting use.
+  - title: We’ve got an experienced tech team who can build our own stuff
+    summary: >-
+      We’d love that.
+Honestly, it’s a better move than getting locked into some rigid, hard-coded app.
+But we think we can give you the best of both worlds: a head start that lets you focus on your unique challenges without getting buried in device-level protocol hell.

+      Our integration drivers don’t just connect you to hundreds of vendors, we also support the protocols that make smart buildings actually smart: BACnet, Modbus, KNX, and more.
+We handle the heavy lifting, device integrations, zone management, system coordination, so you can get straight to building.

+      Now your scoping exercise changes: What do you want to build, knowing you can connect everything you need?

+      Take it from there.
+Extend with new drivers.
+Contribute to our open source libraries.
+Talk to us about using a non-commercial version for that side project you’ve been meaning to automate.

+      We’re built for developers.

   - title: Pricing models that suit your business
     summary: >-
       SaaS, usage-based, or perpetual — we support it all.
 We don’t care how you